 The hair follicles are implanted directly into the recipient site, the balding areas of the scalp, with the tip of the pen.
 An advantage of the DHI procedure is that prior preparation of the recipient area is not necessary.

-The thickness of the needles is adjusted to the thickness of the hair roots.
-The needle penetrates the skin at a 45-degree angle, individual hairs are released with gentle pressure and inserted into the hole.
+The diameter of the needles is adjusted to the diameter of the hair roots.
+The needle penetrates the skin at a 45-degree angle.
+Individual hairs are released with gentle pressure and inserted into the hole.

 An experienced surgeon can precisely consider the depth, angle of insertion and direction of growth with the DHI method.
 The technique provides for a great deal of accuracy and precision compared to other hair transplant methods such as FUT (Follicular Unit Transplantation) and FUE (Follicular Unit Extraction).

 To promote the growth of the hair follicles, the scalp must be kept moist in the days following the procedure.
-The transplanted hairs fall out for the time being due to the shock of the transplantation, and the hair roots go into a short resting phase.
-After twelve months at the latest, the final result is achieved: natural, full hair will give you more quality of life again.
+The transplanted hairs will fall out at first due to the shock of the transplantation, and the hair roots go into a short resting phase.
+After twelve months at the latest, the final result is achieved: natural, full hair growth will give you more quality of life again.

-The surgeon, together with the medical staff, must undergo a long additional training with practical training.
-Precise and careful work is required for the procedure.
+The surgeon, together with the medical staff, must undergo additional practical training.
+Precise and careful work is required for this type of hair restoration.
 The fine needles must be precisely adapted to the implanted hair.

 DHI Sapphire also enjoys lower infection risks and quicker healing thanks to the finer cuts made by the sapphire blade.